microsoft/OSPO/inclusive-governance/3-triaging-a-report/3-p3-example.md

 These kind of toxic situations aren't articulated well in Codes of Conduct (but related behaviors can be covered in participation guidelines/etiquette guidelines), and really what you become up against is mitigating the opportunity for people to disrupt the harmony and safety in your project community.
 This is where the ladder can be useful.
 Sending a warning to this person, letting them know that continued behavior will not be tolerated is both an opportunity for this person to step back, and a way to communicate that escalations in consequence will be the next step.
 Should their behaviors continue, they should trust that so too will the consequences.
 To ban someone from community systems can be challenging - especially if they create duplicate accounts to replaced banned accounts, working as much with TOC violations of platforms you're working on will be helpful.

-**Example Scenario 3**: Someone complains that mansplaining was used by another person and it made them feel discriminated against.
+**Example Scenario 3**: Someone complains that man'splaining was used by another person and it made them feel discriminated against.
 Their position is that it is sexist against men.

 This is tricky!
 On one side you might think to yourself, yeah, I mean we talk about inclusion and avoiding sexism, why shouldn't that apply here?
-This is a good time to ask questions, is this man himself underrepresented or marginalized? was the person using the term of a similar demographic or themselves underrepresented?
+This is a good time to ask questions, is this man himself underrepresented or marginalized?
+Was the person using the term of a similar demographic or themselves or underrepresented?
 Would issuing a consequence to the person who used the term potentially reinforce negative power structures?
 Is this person weaponizing (using the code of conduct as a tool to oppress?), these are all possible.

 Figuring out where the inequity lies, and then working to address, and avoid in future might be some of the best first steps understanding what actions to address (or not).
 As usual if this includes staff, use HR process, or if not - community process to avoid adding your own bias to the situation.